Main menu

 4.4. agree with the applicant the location where the examinations and necessary tests shall be carried out.

-5. Where the type meets the provisions of the Directive, the notified body shall issue an EC-
+5. Where the type meets the provisions of the Directive, the notified body shall issue an EC-type-examination certificate to the applicant.
+The certificate shall contain the name and address of the manufacturer, conclusions of the examination and the necessary data for identification of the approved type.

 A list of the relevant parts of the technical documentation shall be annexed to the certificate and a copy kept by the notified body.